 Example: Let’s say your two-tier annuity contract is a 5×10 annuity.
 This means the two-tier contract requires the annuity to be deferred (grow) at a minimum of 5 years.
 Suppose the client wants access to the annuity after five years.
 In that case, they must convert the deferred annuity into an income annuity at a minimum income distribution period of at least ten years.

 Let me say the minimum requirements another way.

-If you buy a 5×10 two-tiered annuity, the minimum period of time you’ll be in the contract is at least 15 years (5 years of growing the contract then taking an annuity payout of 10 years).
+If you buy a 5×10 two-tiered annuity, the minimum period you’ll be in the contract is at least 15 years (5 years of growing the contract and then taking an annuity payout of 10 years).

 Two-Tiered Annuity Pros

 The two-tiered annuity contracts generally have higher annuity payout amounts for retirement income planning than an immediate or deferred annuity.